LLNL/Abmarl/docs/src/tutorials/gridworld/team_battle.rst

 The goal of each team is to be the last team alive, at which point the simulation will end.
 Each agent can move around the grid and attack agents from other teams.
 Each agent can observe the grid around its position.
 We will reward each agent for successful kills and penalize them for bad moves.
-This simulation can be found in full `in our repo <https://github.com/LLNL/Abmarl/blob/abmarl-152-document-gridworld-framework/abmarl/sim/gridworld/examples/team_battle_example.py>`_.
+This tutorial can be found in full `in our repo <https://github.com/LLNL/Abmarl/blob/abmarl-152-document-gridworld-framework/abmarl/sim/gridworld/examples/team_battle_example.py>`_.

 .. figure:: /.images/gridworld_tutorial_team_battle.*